Dmitra/cityweather/README.md

 #### Interactive
   - default city should be defined by detecting browser geo-location
   - search by geocode
+  - responsive
-  - Realtime visualizaion on daily data from NOAA
+  - Realtime visualization on daily data from NOAA

 ### Improvement
-  - highlight selected points on map
   - Calibrate temperature colors
   - show about info (year)

-  - ? remove stations without TMIN, TMAX, PRCP
   - optimize chart size for various screens
-  - switch places for compared cities
-  - Choose font for visualization
   - limit map pan on world view (smallest zoom)
-  - design better UI controls